warewulf/warewulf/userdocs/contents/profiles.rst

 .. code-block:: console

-   # wwctl node set --addprofile test_profile n0000
+   # wwctl node set --profile test_profile n0000
    Are you sure you want to modify 1 nodes(s): y

 And you can now verify that the node has both profile configurations: